 |No cash needed upfront||Can cost more if you’re in the home long-term|

 |Can lead to savings if you’re in the home short-term||May have to pay PMI|

 Getting a no-cost closing isn’t the only way to lower your upfront mortgage expenses.
 Here are some other techniques to consider if the goal is just to pay less out of pocket:

-- If you’re applying with a bank where you already have accounts, ask if they will comp the application fee.
+- Ask for a comp of the app fee.
+If you’re applying with a bank where you already have accounts, ask if they will comp the application fee.
 Many lenders give extra perks like this to existing customers.